Allowable expenses on a rental property

 For more details of how to account for general deductions and repairs have a look at the HMRC specific guidance manual pim2020

 Another complication can occur with the effluxion of time where technology and building technology improves.
 For example until recently the replacement of UPVC double glazing was seen as an improvement over single glazed wooden units.
 This is no longer the case.
-Have a look at this guidance note from HMRC on how to differentiate between a repair and improvement.

-Taxation of Rental Business – ‘grey areas’
+Taxation of rental business – ‘grey areas’

 There are many grey areas of taxation for a landlord to navigate.
 If landlords need a second opinion why not post your questions to our landlord forum.